In terms of Search Engine Optimization (SEO), a sitemap is similar to a Google map for users and crawlers.

 In addition to clicking wanted links, visitors possibly see more pages listed in the sitemap.
 This brings a large amount of traffic for the whole website, and increases the length of a customer journey or lengthen the time on page on another hand.

-Is HTML Sitemap useful for SEO in 2020?
+Is HTML Sitemap useful for SEO?

 It can be considered as one of the most controversial questions in the SEO world.
 Each year, we often see this question on top of the SEO discussion.
 Is there any correct answer?
 We may not know exactly and should wait for an official explanation or announcement from search engines like Google.